ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 ### Accessing On-Demand ARIA-S1-GUNW Products

-To access the products you submitted On Demand, use the [On Demand Search Type in Vertex](https://search.asf.alaska.edu/#/?maxResults=1000&searchType=On%20Demand "On Demand Vertex Search" ){target=_blank}.
+To access products generated On Demand, use the
+[On Demand Search Type in Vertex](https://search.asf.alaska.edu/#/?maxResults=1000&searchType=On%20Demand "On Demand Vertex Search" ){target=_blank}.
 Once processing is complete, the download links available in this interface are active for 14 days.